 - 1. Operate without an enforced internal Code of Conduct, of which all employees are made aware, that clearly outlines the rules of expected employee behavior. - 2.
-Permit employees and others to be without a mechanism for confidential reporting of alleged or suspected improper activities, without fear of retaliation. - 3.
+Permit employees and others to be without a mechanism for confidential reporting of alleged or suspected improper activities without fear of retaliation. - 3.
 Cause or allow research involving either human subjects or animals that does not adhere to generally accepted ethical principles and policy. - a.
 Permit potential researchers to be without readily available guidelines for ethical research and assistance in identifying and solving ethical problems. - b.
 Permit research that has not been subject to independent ethical review. - 4.
 Fail to submit an annual human resource monitoring report that addresses factors related to the College's culture. - 5.
 Fail to periodically monitor employee perception of the College's culture and provide the Board with a summary of the results.

-Change Log Date of Change Description of Change Governance Unit 03-07-22 Initial Adoption Board of Trustees 06-15-23 Minor grammatical edits; Added monitoring expectations Board of Trustees
+Change Lo g Governance Unit: Board of Trustees

+Date Description of Change

+03-07-22 Initial Adoption

+06-15-23 Minor Grammatical Edits; Added Monitoring Expectation

+04-18-24 Board Reviewed, No Changes

-Policy Title: Employment, Compensation, and Benefits Policy Type: Board - Executive Limitations Responsible: President Related Policies: B2001, B2002, B2203 Linked Procedures: None Related Laws: None Related Standards: None HLC Criterion: 1C2, 1C3, 2A2, 3C, 5A, 5B
+Policy Title: Employment, Compensation, and Benefits

+Related Policies: B2001, B2002, B2203 Linked Operating Standards: None

+Related External Standards: None HLC Criterion: 1C2, 1C3, 2A2, 3C, 5A, 5B